-Montclair Film announced on June 21st that it has signed a multi-year lease to re-open and operate Clairidge Cinemas located at 486 Bloomfield Avenue as a six-screen art-house theater with renovations beginning immediately and scheduled to be completed by October 2021.
-“As our footprint expands, we will continue to showcase independent, non-fiction, and international films throughout the year,” the press release stated.
-Read on to learn more about Montclair Film revitalizing Clairidge Cinemas.
+Montclair Film announced on June 21st that it had signed a multi-year lease to re-open and operate Clairidge Cinemas, located at 486 Bloomfield Avenue, as a six-screen art-house theater with renovations beginning immediately and scheduled to be completed by October 2021.
+Now, the Cinema is officially reopening on November 5th and will be showing some of 2021’s most anticipated films.
+Read on to learn more about Montclair Film’s revitalization of Clairidge Cinemas.

 The agreement to obtain the theater was signed on June 21st by Montclair Film @ The Clairidge LLC, a single member, non-profit LLC wholly owned by Montclair Film, and Dick Grabowsky, owner of the Hinck Building in which the Clairidge Cinemas operate.